The Siege of Berwick

 The Siege of Berwick is a four-act verse tragedy by Edward Jerningham, acted in 1793 and published the following year.
 The text was republished in the third volume of Jerningham’s Poems and Plays (1806) and then in a separate edition as The Siege of Berwick: a tragedy by Mr Jerningham as performed at the Theatre Royal, Covent Garden, edited by his great grand-nephew Hubert Jerningham in 1882.
 The subject concerns a supposed incident during the English invasion of Scotland in 1333.
 Though the play is of historical interest, it was not a critical success.

-The drama

 The original production of The Siege of Berwick opened at Covent Garden Theatre on 13 November 1793.
 The cast featured Alexander Pope as Sir Alexander Seaton, Governor of the town; Joseph George Holman and James Middleton as his sons Valentine and Archibald; George Davies Harley as the monk Anselm; and William Macready as the army officer Donaldson.
 The female leads were Mrs Elizabeth Pope as Seaton's wife Ethelberta and Susan Fawcett as her companion Juliana.
 The play was only acted on five nights before Mrs Pope's illness forced its cancellation.
 In the following year there were additional performances at York Theatre Royal on 11 February and a benefit performance there on 3 May.